March 21, 2019

 Tax credits provide new and existing businesses in various industries and geographic locations the opportunity to reduce costs, spur investment and create jobs through targeted corporate tax incentives.
-There are three new business tax credits available for the 2018 filing season:
+There are four new business tax credits available for the 2019 filing season:

-One business tax credit has been modified for the 2018 filing season:
+Two business tax credits have been modified for the 2019 filing season:

 Maryland offers a variety of corporate tax incentives, write-offs, exemptions and credits to help businesses grow and prosper, including: